UX Mastery

 User Experience Design is a specialist field, but it uses techniques and skills that almost any web designer can learn.

-In this post, we’ve collected what we think are the most useful secrets, sourced from practical experience, that are often missed in discussions about UX.
+In this post, we’ve collected some of the most useful secrets, sourced from practical experience, that we think are often missed in discussions about UX.

 1. Design the whole interaction, not just the transitions